 Check out the Dodder Action website for further details.

 The aim of this group is to promote the use of both of Dublin’s beautiful canals to their fullest potential as amenities.
-Regular volunteer clean ups are organised along the canal banks throughout the year.
-These volunteer clean up groups have been taking place for nine years on both the Royal and Grand Canals in hail, rain or shine and consist of four main groups:
+Regular volunteer clean-ups are organised along the canal banks throughout the year.

 3. Dublin Mountains Partnership

 The Dublin Mountains Partnership or DMP was set up in May 2008 with the ultimate aim of improving the recreational experience for users of the Dublin Mountains, whilst recognising the objectives and constraints of the various landowners.
 The DMP has had the tricky task of balancing recreation with the other key objectives of the various land-owning organisations (commercial forestry, conservation, water collection).
 The DMP members are Coillte, the National Parks & Wildlife Service, Dun Laoghaire Rathdown County Council, South Dublin County Council, Dublin City Council and Dublin Mountains Initiative (who represent the recreation users).